mobenet/nlp-project/README.md

 ## Results:
 We use 5-fold cross-validation to evaluate the model’s ability to generalize.
     - Mean accuracy: e.g. 99.8%
-    - Standard deviation: e.g. ± 0.0012
+    - Standard deviation: e.g. ± 0.0013
 ---

-### Developed as part of the [Ironhack] Data Science program — NLP Challenge.
+### Developed as part of the Ironhack Data Science program — NLP Challenge.
 Authors: Affiong Akpanisong & Mo Benet